Frequently Asked Questions

 3. How can residents further reduce the amount of garbage they dispose of?

-With the expanded recycling services that have been implemented over the past few years, including Green Cart recycling for food scraps and yard trimmings and expanded recycling options with the Blue Box/Blue Cart program through the partnership with Multi-materials BC (MMBC), residents have easy and convenient recycling to significantly reduce their garbage.
+With the expanded recycling services that have been implemented over the past few years, including Green Cart recycling for food scraps and yard trimmings and expanded recycling options with the Blue Box/Blue Cart program through the partnership with Recycle BC, residents have easy and convenient recycling to significantly reduce their garbage.